This website may contain affiliate links and we may be compensated (at no cost to you!).

 Walking into the park, I felt like I’d stumbled into a fairytale.
 The sun was shining through the trees with waterfalls and hot springs that were sparkling.
 Everyone was smiling as they soaked in the soothing, natural water.

-Strawberry Park features several connected hot springs that are naturally heated from the Earth’s crust.
+Strawberry Hot Springs features several connected hot springs that are naturally heated from the Earth’s crust.

 Some of the pools vary in temperature, but the water stays comfortably hot (similar to a hot tub) all year-round.